 These are all serious breathing problems.

 Asthma is a serious condition that can affect people of any age or gender.
-You must be vigilant regarding your symptoms, and be certain to consult good doctors in regards to your condition.
+If you have it, you must be vigilant regarding your symptoms. and be certain to consult good doctors in regards to your condition.

 This article will show you some simple ways you can reduce your asthma symptoms, thus lowering your chances of a serious attack.